 The Samoan scholar, in the person of the late Aiono Dr Fanaafi Le Tagaloa, has been a product of the Pi Faitau and the pastor's school (A'oga Faife'au).
 Her achievements as an educator have been exemplary, more so in her role as an advocate of the Samoan language as a priority.
 Hence, its promotion as a primary medium of instructions in government schools, when she became the first Samoan to hold directorship of the Ministry of Education.
-The first Samoan to hold a doctorate degree in Education - majoring in bilingual education, nurtured in an intellectual home environment (her father a renowned language translator), an intellectual pursuit that she too followed, hence her interests in the Samoan sounds and grammar were evident from the start.
+The first Samoan to hold a doctorate degree in Education - majoring in bilingual education, nurtured in an intellectual home environment (her father a renowned language translator), an intellectual pursuit that she too followed, hence her interests in the Samoan language and grammar was evident from the start.

 Her publication on the Samoan language and grammar, O la ta gagana, was part of her repertoire as a professor of the Samoan language.
 So in reference to the Samoan alphabetic chart, Pi Faitau, Le Tagaloa noted that there is an obvious mismatch between the Samoan sounds and their representations in terms of associated images (1996: 34).
 For example, the vowels: /a/ does not match the image of the basket ('ato) which onset sound is a glottal.
-The same goes with the /e/ ('elefane) and the /o/ ('ofu) which onset sounds do not match the pure Samoan vowel sounds.
-Only the /i/ and the /u/ match the onset sounds of their associated images in ipu (cup) and uati (clock).
+The same goes with the /e/ and the /o/, which associated images do not match the Samoan vowel sounds.
+In addition, Le Tagaloa also noted another lack in symbol representation of Samoan sounds.
+For example, while the [a] symbol stands to represent one sound, there are other sounds according to Le Tagaloa that need own representations.
+We can only infer from Le Tagaloa's assertion to suggest one such sound; the exclamatory response 'A!' (yeah!) which closely mimics the /a/ as in the words hat, that.
+This particular sound is not represented in the Samoan alphabet or its orthographic system.